THE WHITE BOARD

 Of the 14 groups, 7 have no people of colour (50%).
 Of the other 7 that do have a person of colour, 4 have one person of colour.
 The percentage of people of colour in the seven that do ranges from 8% to 25%, from one to two people.

-Overall, the TTOs groups show a similar pattern to that of all the groups I have looked at for racial inequality (TT is at 7.6%), and less good on gender balance.
+Overall, TTOs show a similar pattern to that of all the groups I have looked at for racial inequality, and less good on gender balance.

 Training